RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 Next, we can use this information and graph these locations to get a visual representation of the data.
-You can do this two ways, you can assign your query to a variable and putting the variable in the call to create a chart.
+You can do this two ways; you can assign your query to a variable and putting the variable in the call to create a chart.
-Or, you can simply put the query right into the call to create a chart.
+Or, you can put the query right into the call to create a chart.